johnjago/johnjago.com/src/blog/content/blogroll.md

 draft: false
 ---

-Below are some blogs that I regularly read.
+Below are some blogs that I read.
 You'll notice a common theme between all of them.

-Rather than just list them out, I have also included a few notable posts from each blog which exemplify the author's ideas and writing style.
+Also included are a few notable posts from each blog which exemplify the author's ideas.

 ## [Joel on Software](https://www.joelonsoftware.com/)
 - [Things You Should Never Do, Part I](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/)